 Blood stained the cobblestones crimson, mixed with bits of flesh.
 A child's broken and scattered limbs lay amidst the gore.

-"Hilda Jaspert," Chief Gordon said, his voice heavy.
+"Hilda Jaspert," Gordon, broad and bearded, pressed a trembling hand to his mouth, his face pale under the morning sun.
 "She was out for a midnight stroll…" He trailed off, unable to finish the thought.

 "Hilda?"
 Watters whispered, his face paling.